1996 Wigan RLFC season: Challenge Cup

 Wigan's fourth round Challenge Cup tie against Second Division side Bramley took place a week after the end of the previous season.
 Wigan progressed to the next round with a comfortable 74–12 win, and drew Salford Reds in the next round.
 Wigan lost 16–26 against their First Division opponents, ending the club's unbeaten run of 43 games in the competition, and was the first time they had been knocked out of the Challenge Cup since being defeated by Oldham in February 1987.
 The result is considered one of the biggest upsets in the history of the competition.

 Clash of the Codes

 In addition to their league and cup exploits, Wigan took part in a special two-game series against Bath, the reigning champions of rugby union's Courage League, with one game being played under the rules of each code.
 Wigan won the game played under league rules at Maine Road 82-6, but lost the union game at Twickenham by 44-19.

+Middlesex Sevens

+During the 1996 season, Wigan competed in the Middlesex Sevens, a union sevens competition, and won the tournament.